mpatacchiola/blog/_posts/2020-12-02-intro-variational-inference.markdown

 ---
 layout: post
-title:  "Variational inference: evidence, KL, and ELBO"
+title:  "Evidence, KL-divergence, and ELBO"
-date:   2020-12-02 08:00:00 +0000
+date:   2021-01-25 18:00:00 +0000
-description: .
+description: A blog series about Variational Inference.
+This post introduces the evidence, the ELBO, and the KL-divergence.
 author: Massimiliano Patacchiola
-type: bayesian methods
+type: variational inference
-comments: false
+comments: true
-published: false
+published: true
 ---

-This post is the first of a series on variational inference, a tool that has been widely used in machine learning as engine of many successful methods, e.g. Variational Auto-Encoders (VAEs).
+This post is the first of a series on variational inference, a tool that has been widely used in machine learning.
 My goal here is to define the problem and then introduce the main characters at play: evidence, Kullback-Leibler (KL) divergence, and Evidence Lower BOund (ELBO).
 Those three quantities have a central role in variational inference and it is therefore necessary to have a clear understanding of how they are interconnected.
+I have followed a step-by-step approach in the disentanglement of the mathematical derivations, which should help you to keep the flow.
+Enjoy the reading!

 Definition of the problem